 This account has a higher number of allowed transactions as compared with others.
-Its facility is normally given to business owners who have large and multiple transactions.
+Its facility is normally given to business owners with large transactions.
 They can withdraw money at any time without notice.
 In Islamic countries, the current account is referred to as an interest-free account.

 This account is a normal interest-generating account in which you deposit cash for daily use.
-It earns a lower interest rate as compared with high yield saving accounts.
+It earns a lower interest rate as compared with high-yield savings accounts.
 The features are also limited like the number of transactions, debit card facility, cheque, and overdrawn.

 Here you make a fixed deposit each month to this account and the bank gives you a higher return on that amount.
 The yield is higher as compared with ordinary savings accounts.

 In this account, you make a fixed deposit of a lump sum amount for a specific period.
 During that, you don’t withdraw your money.
 The financial institution gives you a higher return as compared with the money market and savings accounts.
 Certificates of deposits are a safe investment strategy to earn more return.

 6. Cash management account

 This account provides combined features and functions of other accounts like checking, saving, and investment accounts.
 You get a combined overview of cash in one place and don’t need to make separate bank accounts for each function.